First paper from the Banerjee group accepted in RSC Sustainability. Congrats, Tim Schwantes et al.!

-Formulation is an important step in the development of entheogen derived pharmaceuticals because the relevant APIs offer challenges to a direct ingestion route.
-Some of the major challenges to be overcome if we are to create stable, robust, reproducible, and biologically active products include:
+Formulation is an important step in the development of pharmaceuticals ranging from etheogens to metallodrugs used in the treatment of cancer.
+The active pharmaceutical ingredients (APIs) offer multiple challenges which we need to overcome if we are to create stable, robust, reproducible, and biologically active products.
+These challenges include:

-1. Lipophilicity and low water solubility of API.
+1. Lipophilicity and low water/serum solubility of API.

 2. Limited bioaccessibility of API.

-3. Extensive degradation of API during formulation, storage, or in vivo owing to metabolic pathways.
+3. Extensive degradation of API during formulation, storage, or in vivo owing to metabolic pathways leading to unacceptable dosage variability.

 4. Inability of API to cross the blood-brain barrier if psychoactivity is to be demonstrated.

-The formulation subgroup of the Trant team develops novel formulations to circumvent these barriers, ensuring consistent and effective delivery of therapeutics to targets.
+We develop novel nanoformulations to circumvent these barriers, ensuring consistent and effective delivery of therapeutics to targets.
 We have developed different formulation types, ranging from operationally more accessible formulations (such as a nanoemulsion) to more complicated pharmaceutical formulations involving host-guest chemistry, more suited for novel therapeutics, and proved that our formulations prevent API degradation and facilitate drug uptake at the cellular level.

 Multifunctional bionanoprobes combine multiple orthogonal imaging modalities within a single dose of a material administered for the purpose of augmented imaging.
 Of the techniques potentially to be combined within such a protocol, magnetic resonance imaging (MRI) is a powerful, high-resolution diagnostic tool for in vivo imaging without resorting to invasive surgery or ionizing radiations.
 Most MRI scans require the use of contrast agents, which shorten relaxation times of water protons, thus improving contrast and signal-to-noise ratio.
 We strive to develop nanoparticulate contrast agents with cheap, biocompatible coatings which can potentially combine one or more imaging protocols (such as optical imaging or ultrasound).
 We have active collaborations with medical professionals and researchers who help us in determining the viability of commercial use of our contrast agents.
 Our expertise in tuning the magnetic properties of materials in the nano-domain, as well as potential functionalization of the NP-stabilizing ligands we examine, open our research to the exciting possibility of multi-modal imaging using a single 'custom-built' contrast agent.